Michelle Kwan: Artistic development and 1998 Olympics

 Kwan and Lipinski were co-favorites to win the 1998 Olympic Games in Nagano, Japan.
-Kwan placed first in the Short Program portion of the competition, winning eight first place votes out of nine judges.
-In the free skate, Kwan skated a clean 7-triple performance but placed behind Lipinski, who also did 7 triples including a triple loop/triple loop combination and a triple toe-loop/half-loop/Triple Salchow.
-Kwan ended up winning the silver medal, with the gold medal going to Tara Lipinski and the bronze medal to Chen Lu.
+Kwan placed first in the short program, winning eight first place votes out of nine judges, while Lipinski came in second place.
+In the free skate, Kwan, who skated first in the final group, executed a clean seven-triple performance but placed behind Lipinski, who also did seven triples including a triple loop/triple loop combination and a triple toe-loop/half-loop/triple Salchow.
+Kwan's performance was "graceful and well-measured, filled with complex edging and unusual moves such as a sequence of spins in both directions".
+Kestnbaum called Kwan's free skate "tentative and slow" as compared to her performance at Nationals.
+Her jumps were more difficult and bigger than Lipinski's, but Kwan's were not as high and did not cover as much ice as her competitors' jumps.
+Lipinski's spins were faster than Kwan's.
+The judges awarded Lipinski with higher technical scores and gave both Lipinski and Kwan the same presentation scores, mostly 5.9s, although Lipinski won the free skate.
+Kwan ended up winning the silver medal, with the gold medal going to Lipinski and the bronze medal to Chen Lu.

 Lipinski and Chen both retired from competitive skating shortly after the Olympics, while Kwan went on to win the 1998 World Championships in Minneapolis.